Alpha-Dev/SchoolScheduler/README.md

 User downloads thrid or first party client.
 The client checks and revieves new calender updates and announcents broadcasted to the users of a group.
 The group is managed on a server and has a dashboard to manage, and send messages to their users.

 ## Design & Structure
+Groups and their dashboards are hosted on a seperate dashboard.
+Dashboards make edits to something similar to an RSS feed.
+Clients parse the feed into pretty things.